 I recommend keeping certain frozen items in the house for a few reasons:

-- Since fresh veggies don’t last very long, frozen vegetables can be an awesome backup option for when you run out, this way you never have an excuse to skip your veggies!
+- Since fresh veggies don’t last very long, frozen vegetables can be an excellent backup option for when you run out, this way you never have an excuse to skip your veggies!

 - Frozen fruit blends are perfect for making smoothies and healthy ice cream.

-- Frozen produce is often a better option than fresh if you’re buying out-of-season.
+- Frozen veggies are often a better option than fresh if you’re buying out-of-season.
 Because frozen veggies are picked and frozen at the peak of freshness, they retain more nutrients than fresh out-of-season vegetables (1).

 - Frozen meat and seafood can be handy when you run out of other protein options in the house.